We all understand this approach helps us avoid N+1 hits to the database, right?

 <QuerySet [...]>

-Hooray it's work as I expected!
+Hooray, it works as I expected!

 Now let's try with ForeignKey at the Author view